Ever Given: 2021 Suez Canal grounding

-At 07:40 Eastern European Time (UTC+02:00) on 23 March 2021, as it was passing through the Suez Canal on her way to Rotterdam from Tanjung Pelepas, Ever Given became stuck (coordinates 30.01761°N 32.58018°E) near the village of Manshiyet Rugola and blocked the canal.
+At 07:40 Egypt Standard Time (UTC+02:00) on 23 March 2021, as she was passing through the Suez Canal on her way to Rotterdam from Tanjung Pelepas, Ever Given became stuck (coordinates 30.01761°N 32.58018°E) near the village of Manshiyet Rugola and blocked the canal.
 According to a statement by the Suez Canal Authority (SCA), the ship ran aground diagonally after losing the ability to steer amid high winds and a dust storm.
 In a separate statement, Evergreen Marine said that it had been told the ship "was suspected of being hit by a sudden strong wind, causing the hull to deviate from [the] waterway and accidentally hit the bottom".
 The ship ended up with her bow wedged in one bank of the canal and stern nearly touching the other.

 The ship, which had no tugboat, was the fifth in a northbound convoy, behind two prior container ships that were each paired with a tugboat.
-There were fifteen vessels behind it when it ran aground.
+There were fifteen vessels behind her when she ran aground.
 Traffic in both directions was blocked for just over six days, leading to a traffic jam of over two hundred vessels.
-On 24 March, Bernhard Schulte Shipmanagement, the technical manager of the ship, denied earlier reports that it had been partially refloated.
+On 24 March, Bernhard Schulte Shipmanagement, the technical manager of the ship, denied earlier reports that she had been partially refloated.
 In addition, trade experts were worried about a supply chain delay, and tension due to the delay for the ships trapped as well as other vessels that planned to cross the Suez.

 Eight tugboats worked to re-float the vessel in collaboration with excavators removing sand from the side of the canal where the bow of the vessel was wedged.
 After an overnight break, the salvage work resumed in the morning of 25 March.

 Egyptian meteorologists reported that high winds and a sandstorm had affected the area on the day of the grounding, with winds gusting as much as 50 kph.
 Addressing a press conference on 27 March, Admiral Osama Rabie, chairman of the SCA, said that weather conditions were "not the main reasons" for the ship's grounding, adding, "There may have been technical or human errors ...
 All of these factors will become apparent in the investigation."

 Aided by high spring tide, the ship was partially freed from sediment and re-floated on 29 March 2021 at 05:42 EGY (03:42 UTC), apart from the bow, which was still caught.

 The ship was finally freed in the afternoon at 15:05 EGY (13:05 UTC), and the ship started moving under tow towards the Great Bitter Lake for technical inspection, the first step towards reopening the canal, planned for later that day.
 After the canal had been checked for damage, the SCA informed shipping agencies that shipping was to resume from 19:00 local time (17:00 UTC).